craigsapp/RationalNumber/index.md

 ### Additional functions

-The following RationalNumber methods provided additional arithmetic processing from the optional [RationalNumber-math.js](https://github.com/craigsapp/RationalNumber/blob/master/lib/RationalNumber-math.js) file:
+The following RationalNumber methods provide additional arithmetic processing from the optional [RationalNumber-math.js](https://github.com/craigsapp/RationalNumber/blob/master/lib/RationalNumber-math.js) file:

 * **abs** &mdash; Return a copy of the RationalNumber which is non-negative.